- Aging & Longevity

 I hired two new aids and it took some time for my Aunt to adjust to them.
 That is to be expected.
-But after a warm up period she ended up loving them.
+Happily, after a warm up period she ended up loving them.

 I was shocked to hear that and I told her if anyone were doing any firing, it would be me.

 It was difficult for my Aunt to accept the last change and I didn't want her to go through that again.
 I told the agency that I want the girl to stay and that I already told her to come in as usual.

 I found out later that the agency tried to fire the aide because they make more money placing her with another elderly person.
 The first week with a new client needs to be paid twice.
 One to the aide and one to the agency.
-So by moving them around they get more of these extra payments.
-Not all agencies get paid extra for the first week.
-But it is something to check into.
+By moving them around they get more of these extra payments.
+Not all agencies get paid extra for the first week, but it is something to check into.